Psychokiller1888/AmenitizScriptiz/README.md

 #### User settings

 `scripty_symbol_hideDollarSymbolWhenUpaid` true/false: Choose to hide or show the dollar symbol for unpaid rooms `scripty_symbol_newColorToApplyWhenUnpaid` color: Apply a different color to the dollar symbol of unpaid rooms.
-Value can be a text color, an HTML color code, a RGB or RGBA combo
+Value can be a text color, an HTML color code, a RGB or RGBA object

 ### Highlight my days